 Operations Manager at RWE Renewables

-Corinne works full time as Business Development Manager James Fisher Marine Services and EDSHV.
+Corinne is Business Development Manager at RES Group.
 As main suppliers to the industry, Corrine joins the bridge between business and supply chain.
 Corrine is a Careers Enterprise Advisor at John Whitgift Academy, and provides GRP with a link to local schools as a renewables ambassador.

 Andy Goudie (Vice Chair)EDUCATION